Majke: 1995–1997: Temporary breakup, new members, Vrijeme Je Da Se Krene and Život Uživo

-1998-2000: Put Do Srca Sunca, lineup changes and second major breakup
+1998-2000: Put do Srca Sunca, lineup changes and second major breakup

-In 1998, the band filmed a music video for a new song called "Daj Mi", announcing a new studio album.
+In 1998, the band filmed a music video for a new song called "Daj mi", announcing a new studio album.
 The band's fifth studio album, "Put Do Srca Sunca", was released later that year.
 The album displayed a more complex and experimental style, with some songs featuring a pedal steel guitar, a Hammond organ, congas, and even a horn section.
 The album contained the hit single "Grešnik", for which a music video was filmed.

-A few months after the album's release, Chaka left the band and was replaced by Thomas Balaž, who previously played in the bands Anesthesia, Divlje Jagode and Teško Vrijeme, an early incarnation of Hard Time.
+A few months after the album's release, Chaka left the band and was replaced by Thomas Balaž, who previously played in the band Anesthesia.
 The live album Život Uživo won a Porin award for best alternative rock album.
 Shortly after the Porin awards, guitarist Zoran Čalić left the band, later citing Bare's alcohol and drug abuse as one of the main reasons for his departure.
 The next year, Put Do Srca Sunca won a Crni Mačak award for the best cover art.

 Near the end of 1999, the band recorded a new version of the song "Budi Ponosan" from their second studio album, "Razdor", to mark the band's 15th anniversary.
 Around this time, Bare checked into rehab for heroin addiction again, and was clean by the following year.

 In the spring of 2000, the band announced that they were breaking up once again.
 However, they still played several shows throughout the summer due to contractual obligations.
-They played their final show at Bike October Fest on September 30, 2000.
+They played their final show at Bike October Fest on 30 September 2000.

 After the breakup, Bare embarked on a successful solo career, releasing his first album, "Izgubljen I Nađen", in 2001, recorded with his backing band Plaćenici.
 Meanwhile, Čalić and Kilmister formed the band Elektrobuda, releasing an album titled "Sveti Zvuk" in 2005.

 2007-2008: Reunion and Majke Unplugged

-In 2007, after seven years of inactivity, most of the "Vrijeme Je Da Se Krene" lineup reunited under the moniker Goran Bare & Majke, with ex-Laufer drummer Alen Tibljaš replacing Chaka.
+In 2007, after seven years of inactivity, most of the "Vrijeme Je Da Se Krene" lineup reunited under the moniker Goran Bare & Majke, with ex-Laufer drummer Alen Tibljaš.
 Tibljaš had also previously played with Bare in his backing band, Plaćenici.
-The band also recruited a full-time keyboardist, Danko Krznarić of Cota G4.
-They played their first show since 2000 at the famous venue Tvornica Kulture in Zagreb on March 8, which was recorded for a live album that would not be released until 2013.
+The band also recruited a keyboardist, Danko Krznarić of Cota G4.
+They played their first show since 2000 at the famous venue Tvornica Kulture in Zagreb on 8 March, which was recorded for a live album that would not be released until 2013.

 Krznarić soon left the band and was replaced by Parni Valjak keyboardist Berislav Blažević, who previously worked with Bare during his solo career, and also played keyboards on the band's 1999 re-recording of Budi Ponosan.
-On April 12, 2008, the band played a well received acoustic show at Tvornica Kulture, which was recorded and released as the live album "Majke Unplugged".
+On 12 April 2008, the band played a well received acoustic show at Tvornica Kulture, which was recorded and released as the live album "Majke Unplugged".
 The band continued performing live around the country, and began talks of recording a new studio album.